-November, 2018 - January 2019 - March, 2019 - June, 2019
+November, 2021 - January, 2022 - March, 2022 - June, 2022

-Improvement plan is monitored quarterly at a minimum.
+The improvement plan is monitored quarterly at a minimum.
 Attached and uploaded into the program are other dates, agendas and minutes that illustrate meetings that address revisions of the campus improvement plan.
-Improvement plan is provided to all members of the campus improvement team for initial approval and changes recommended by stakeholders are presented to improvement team for approval and ratification.
+Improvement plan is provided to all members of the campus improvement team for initial approval and changes recommended by stakeholders are presented to the improvement team for approval and ratification.